International School of Indiana: Campus

 The school campus is located in Indianapolis' Butler-Tarkington neighborhood, on 60 wooded acres north of the Indianapolis Museum of Art.
 Prior to 2023, Grades 6 through 12 were located at 4330 Michigan Road, and pre-kindergarten through Grade 5 classes were held at the school's 49th Street building.

 In 2019, the campaign "ONE ISI" was established in the interest of unifying the lower and upper school campuses by the 2021–22 academic year.

 On December 13, 2020, the school broke ground on the $13.5 million Chen Family Lower School building.
 The building, serving students age 3 to grade 5, opened in August 2022 and marked the official unification of the school's campus.

 Replica Eiffel Tower

 In April 2025, the school announced that it was selected as the permanent home of a 66-foot-tall, 14,000-pound replica Eiffel Tower.
 The art piece was originally constructed by Indiana Sports Corp, F.A.
 Wilhelm Construction, and the Latinas Welding Guild as a set piece for the 2024 United States Olympic trials (swimming).
-Reconstruction is expected to be completed on ISI's campus at the beginning of the 2025–26 school year.